project-tsurugi/limestone/README.md

 * `-DRECOVERY_SORTER_KVSLIB=<library>` - select the eKVS library using at recovery process. (`LEVELDB` or `ROCKSDB` (default), case-insensitive)
 * `-DRECOVERY_SORTER_PUT_ONLY=OFF` - don't use (faster) put-only method at recovery process
 * `-DBUILD_REPLICATION_TESTS=ON` - (temporary) enable experimental replication tests (excluded by default)
+* `-DUSE_GRPC_CONFIG=ON` - use CMake Config mode for gRPC instead of pkg-config (recommended on Ubuntu 24.04 or later for faster configuration)

+ChatGPT に質問する

 * for debugging only
   * `-DENABLE_SANITIZER=OFF` - disable sanitizers (requires `-DCMAKE_BUILD_TYPE=Debug`)